-Adding some dimension to such plantings further enhances the garden area and increases interest year around.
+Adding some dimension to such plantings further enhances the garden area and increases interest year-round.
 There are several common heather companion plants due to their preference for the same growing conditions but also some surprises that will give the heather garden a whole new appearance.

 What to Plant Next to Heather

 Classic companion planting with heather often includes rhododendrons and azaleas.
 These plants crave the same acidic soil and consistent moisture on which heathers thrive.
 You can even fertilize heathers and heath with the rhododendron foods on the market with excellent results.
-Camellia, gardenia and hibiscus are other flowering shrubs to combine well with heathers.
+Camellia, gardenia, and hibiscus are other flowering shrubs that combine well with heathers.

 Smaller flowering plants also complement heather and bloom at different times, thereby extending the bloom show.
 Suggestions might include:

 A classic planting scheme is a mixture of heathers and conifers.
 There are many that perform well in the same situation and make excellent plants that grow with heather– firs, hemlocks, spruce, and dwarf pines are good examples.
 When using the taller specimens, plant heather on the sunniest side so its flower production won’t be affected.
 Smaller conifers can run rampant through a heather garden and accent with their proud needles and pregnant cones.